sudi-1992/Phd-Task-by-Sudakshina-Manal/README.md

             searchTerm = input("enter keyword/hashtag to search about:") : <i>IPL</i>
             noOfSearchTerms = int(input("enter how many tweets to analyze:"))<i> 00</i>

-Sentiment analysis are performed based on positive,negetive,nautral tweets.<p>
+Sentiment analysis are performed based on positive,negetive,neutral tweets.<p>
 A pie chart will be plotted to present a trend of tweets:<p>

           print("How people are reacting " + searchTerm + " by analyzing " + str(noOfSearchTerms) + " Tweets.")